W3C – Validation Service

 This website is built using code compliant with World Wide Web Consortium (W3C) standards for XHTML and Cascading Style Sheets.
 W3C is the governing authority on web development standards and practices.
 The site displays correctly with current browsers, and using standard XHTML code means that any future browsers will also display this website correctly.

-If you have any problem accessing any information on the site, please contact us and and we will endeavor to provide the information in a suitable manner.
+If you have any problem accessing any information on the site, please contact us and we will endeavour to provide the information in a suitable manner.

 How do people with disabilities use the Internet?